Symplectic quantization II: dynamics of space-time quantum fluctuations and the cosmological constant: Stochastic quantization

 From the point of view of dimensional analysis, the requirement of homogeneity among all elements in Eq.~(\ref{eq:Lang-2}) implies that $[G^{\mu\nu,\alpha\beta}] = L^{-1}$ in the natural units where $[\tau] = L$.
 As a consequence, the constant $C$ in the definition of $G^{\mu\nu,\alpha\beta}[{\bf g}(x,\tau)]$ carries the dimension of an inverse length-scale (inverse time-scale):

 Only two comments are now in order before moving to the discussion of symplectic quantization.
 In our opinion the main breakthrough of stochastic quantization was the proposition of the Langevin equation in Eq.~(\ref{eq:Lang}).
 In particular, stochastic quantization gave a clear indication of a plausible solution for the \emph{``problem of time''} in general relativity.
 Quite unfortunately, since the additional time variable needed to this purpose was not regarded as a physical entity, but merely as a technical device (disappearing at the end of the calculation), this insightful approach was quite underrated.
 From the conceptual point of view, the main problems of stochastic quantization were related to the properties of $\xi_{\mu\nu}(x,\tau)$, only fixed by the requirement of overall self-consistency for the theory and apparently lacking any physical interpretation.
 In fact, quite obviously, the presence of $\xi_{\mu\nu}(x,\tau)$ in Eq.~(\ref{eq:Lang}) does not represent the action of a thermostat.
 In conclusion, any possible deep conceptual implication of the stochastic quantization approach to gravity was ruled out for the reason that the \emph{fifth} time variable was regarded just a fictitious one, a fact related to the lack of a physical interpretation for $\xi_{\mu\nu}(x,\tau)$.
 On the technical side the theory was working, but not remarkably better than other proposals.
 In particular the worst plague of quantum gravity, the non-renormalizability problem, was still there.
-We will show in the next section that both conceptual and technical problems related to noise completely disappear in the context of symplectic quantization, which is a deterministic process.
-Remarkably, even the non-renormalizability problem disappears, since only the quantum fluctuations compatible with a given values of a certain \emph{generalized} action are considered.
+There have been some very interesting recent progresses on the stochastic quantization approach to gravity, where higher order derivatives with respect to the fictitious time were added to the Langevin equation for $g_{\mu\nu}$ and where it is clearly alluded to some physical relevance of the fictitious time~\cite{BW20}.
+Nevethertheless, as long as the presence of noise is a cornerstone of the approach proposed~\cite{BW20}, the intepretative problems of the fictitious time remain.
+We will show in the next section that both conceptual and technical problems related to noise completely disappear in the context of symplectic quantization, which is a deterministic process. \ggcol{Furthermore, since the value of the generalized action is fixed and the cornerstone of the approach is an action preserving symplectic dynamics, the non-renormalizability problem of gravity is possibly less severe in this context than in the Euclidean path-integral approach.
+The reason is that alongside with symplectic quantization one introduces a sort of microcanonical measure which is well defined irrespectively to whether the theory is or not renormalizable.}